 So you’ve caught the stoke of eFoiling—Now you’re in the club it’s time to hit you with some deeper intel and hard facts about our sport. eFoils are a toy but they are also a big investment.
 The smart play and long game is about unlocking years of adventures on the water with proper care.
 Like any high-performance gear, your Fliteboard requires care and attention to ensure it delivers peak performance for as long as possible.
-So, how long does a Fliteboard really last?
+So, how long does a efoil board really last?
 And what can you do to maximize its longevity?
 Let’s dive into the details and set you up for success.

 We’ve touch on this before so if you want more detailed insights into Fliteboard’s lifespan, be sure to check out our article: "How Long Does a Fliteboard Last?".
 It’s a great companion piece to this guide, offering foundational knowledge that complements the tips below.